The Vanishing Act of Esme Lennox

 The Vanishing Act of Esme Lennox is a novel by Northern Irish author Maggie O'Farrell, published in 2006 by Headline Review, concerning three generations of a Scottish family.

 Plot

-Esme Lennox was brought up as a child in India with her elder sister Kathleen (Kitty), but following the death of her baby brother Hugo the family moved to Edinburgh.
-The plot then shifts to the present day: Iris discovers that she has a great aunt in a psychiatric unit, who has been there for some sixty years.
-Lily never knew about her great aunt, her grandmother Kathleen suffering from Alzheimer's, has never revealed that she had a sister.
-The narrative shifts between Esme's childhood in the 1930s and the present day as Lily tries to discover the truth about what happened to Esme...
+Euphemia Esme Lennox was brought up as a child in India with her elder sister Kathleen (Kitty), but following the death of her baby brother Hugo the family moved to Edinburgh.
+The plot then shifts to the present day: Iris discovers that she has a great-aunt in a psychiatric unit, who has been there for some sixty years.
+Iris never knew about her great-aunt, as her grandmother Kathleen suffering from Alzheimer's, has never revealed that she had a sister.
+The narrative shifts between Esme's childhood in the 1930s and the present day as Iris tries to discover the truth about what happened to Esme.
+It is eventually revealed that Esme is in fact Iris's grandmother, becoming pregnant as a result of rape, and due to her incarceration in the asylum the baby was adopted by Kitty.